-Reuse and recycling are hallmarks of the railroad culture.
+Reuse & recycling are hallmarks of the railroad culture.

 Our steel comes from scrap railroad materials.
-This consists of metal collected during the course of our railroad contracting business as track renovations are undertaken.
-Because of the distress, age and amount of wear, once removed, it no longer qualifies as relay.
-By upcycling the scrap material to furniture instead of recycling, we save the steel from being reprocessed and thereby minimize the material’s carbon footprint.
+This consists of metal collected during our railroad contracting business during track renovation projects.
+By upcycling this scrap material to furniture instead of recycling, we save the steel from being reprocessed and thereby minimize our product's carbon footprint.

-Much of our steel has already lived a service life in excess of 100 years under heavy industrial use and exposed to the natural elements.
-Our process brings that material under roof, and combined with our dedication to providing heirloom quality products, preserves it for a continued life well in excess of its previous century of use – effectively removing it from reprocessing.
+Much of our steel has already been in service for more than 100 years under heavy industrial use and exposed to the natural elements.
+Our process brings that material under roof, and combined with our dedication to crafting heirloom quality products, preserves it for a continued life well more than its previous century of use – effectively removing it from reprocessing.

-Our timbers are a cresosote-free waste product from the railroad crosstie manufacturing process.
+Our timbers are a creosote-free waste product from the railroad crosstie manufacturing process.
 Called culls in the industry, these timbers are those that do not make grade in the railway tie manufacturing process are set aside and left untreated.
 Culled ties are commonly burned for disposal.
-By removing the ties from the waste stream, we create a more sustainable product and reduce the carbon footprint of the wood to eliminate the greenhouse gases that would be released during incineration.
+By removing the ties from the waste stream, we create a more sustainable product and lessen the carbon footprint yet again to eliminate the greenhouse gases that would be released during incineration.

 The net result is a waste stream so small that we do not maintain a commercial dumpster on site at the studio for disposal.

-Some might say we go a bit too far, but those are simply the folks who can’t take the heat of an un-airconditioned workshop based in the southeastern U.S. on a 95-degree day.
+Some might say we go a bit too far, but those are simply the folks who can’t take the heat of a workshop free of air-conditioning - yet another way we go to the extreme in building a sustainable product.